 Demands for public intervention by the economist or housing rights advocate occurs in the political economy.
-The result is a range of subsidies or incentives for people seeking housing and the corporate producers offering it.
-Economists have long lists of variables affecting a household’s capacity for mobility on a spectrum ranging from a positive transition away from being “rent burdened” to outright homelessness.
-The failure to intervene in some markets leads to displacement from high cost to lower cost areas and most evident during extreme disruptions observed around the world.
-The refugee crisis is stimulated by violent conflict, the refugees in the United States go unnoticed, and wrongly defined as individual human failures and certainly not as victims of an evil force or the soft violence inherent to capitalism.
+The result is a range of subsidies or incentives for people seeking housing and the corporate producers offering to build housing.
+Economists have long lists of variables affecting a household’s capacity for mobility on a spectrum ranging from a positive transition to “rent burdens” and homelessness.
+The failure to intervene in some markets leads to displacement relative to the reduction of diversity in income.
+In both high-cost and lower-cost areas, these failures become most evident during extreme disruptions threatening life and well-being observed as refugees around the world.
+The typical refugee crisis is stimulated by violent conflict, however, the refugees in the United States go unnoticed for the lack of direct threats to life, and are wrongly characterized as individual human failures and certainly not as victims of the soft violence inherent to capitalism.

-The experience of both economists and housing rights advocates intersect on the selection of interventions.
+The experience of both economists and housing rights advocates intersect in the selection of interventions.
 The economist uses sophisticated formulas based on whether units are valued below or above construction costs over specific evaluation periods.
 The national economist concludes this analysis with a description of a healthy and affordable housing market in the nation as a whole.
 The housing rights advocate within smaller regional markets points to downward pressure on wages and the costs of household displacement.
 These are difficult social costs to measure because the impact is in neighborhoods and displacement cycle data is decennial.
 In tight markets, weak wage growth and displacement costs can be severe enough to fully separate householders from their homes.
 The evidence base for this remains largely anecdotal but rises from one tragic number.
-In New York City, and every year for decades it sits at 40,000 people, mostly women with children who are homeless and as it stays at this number year after year.
-Only one conclusion is possible -homelessness a production function of urban living.
+In New York City, and every year for decades it sits at 40,000 people [? population of Tarawa, the capital city of Kiribati], mostly women with children who are homeless, and as it stays at this number year after year.
+Only one conclusion is possible –homelessness a production function of urban living.

 New York City’s first homelessness crisis arrived suddenly in the early 1980s and like the voices calling out, the “subprime crisis” warnings were unheeded.
 When buildings throughout Manhattan known as SROs (single room occupancy) became marketable for more profitable uses, hundreds of people fell into the streets.
 The burden of that shift fell on the city agencies heavily and its large of WW I and WWII armories became shelters.
 As the crisis matured, many supportive housing programs formed followed by the construction of low-cost hotels throughout New York’s five boroughs supported in part by city funding for families in short-term distress.
 The enormity of capital that was in part responsible for causing displacement and homelessness averted a humanitarian crisis but it did not solve the problems of displacement, it absorbed displacement to further urban reinvestment processes.